rugbyprof/Mobile-Web-Programming/Quiz-2.md

 ### Motivation

-We will continue to develop our mobile bus app, but take a break tonight (Wednesday) and tomorrow (Thursday) to actually study the necessary mobile principles necessary to achieve our goal.
+We will continue to develop our mobile bus app, but take a break tonight (Wednesday) and tomorrow (Thursday) to actually study the necessary mobile principles needed to achieve our goal.
 Basically, we have a working template but we want to make sure it includes:
 - fluid design
 - responsive layout